ryliuxi/chuwa4.1ShortQuestions/assignment2/README.md

 https://www.tutorialspoint.com/difference-between-throw-and-throws-in-java
 https://rollbar.com/blog/how-to-use-the-throws-keyword-in-java-and-when-to-use-throw/#:~:text=The%20throws%20keyword%20is%20used,method%20or%20block%20of%20code.

-9. Run the below three pieces codes,Noticed the printed exceptions.  why do we put the Null/Runtime exception before Exception?
+# Run the below three pieces codes,Noticed the printed exceptions.  why do we put the Null/Runtime exception before Exception?

+When catching exceptions you want to always catch the most specific first and then the most generic (as RuntimeException or Exception).

 ```java
 public class Main {